briandrum/codes.forchagrin.com/_chapters/chapter-1361-short-term-rental-regulations.md

 7. _(g)_ Any change in ownership of the dwelling shall void the short-term rental registration and shall require submission and approval of a new short-term rental registration application.

 8. _(h)_ The current short-term rental registration form must be prominently posted inside the dwelling and on any hosting platform(s) or in any other advertisement regarding the dwelling.
-The registration form shall be removed upon expiration.
+The registration form shall be removed upon expiration.\
+([Ord.
+2024-38][CFO 2024-38-4].
+Passed 8-12-24.)

 ## 1361.03   Local Agent In-Charge

 1. _(a)_ Each short-term rental dwelling shall have a local agent in-charge assigned and the information provided to the Chief Administrative Officer and conspicuously posted within the dwelling. (i) The short-term rental Owner shall provide written notice which must be conspicuously displayed within the dwelling of: the contact information, including the telephone number, and email address of the local agent in-charge with responsibility to resolve any complaints, regarding the condition, operation and maintenance of the dwelling; (ii) police, fire, and emergency management services phone numbers serving the dwelling; and (iii) the trash and recycling collection days for the dwelling and any applicable ordinances, rules and regulations pertaining to leaving or storing trash on the exterior of the dwelling.
-In the event the Chief Administrative Officer is unable to contact any Owner, any notice to be provided to the Owner may be sent to the tax mailing address noted in the County Fiscal Officer's records for such dwelling.
+In the event the Chief Administrative Officer is unable to contact any Owner, any notice to be provided to the Owner may be sent to the tax mailing address noted in the County Fiscal Officer's records for such dwelling.\
+([Ord.
+2024-38][CFO 2024-38-4].
+Passed 8-12-24.)

 ## 1361.04   Safety Requirements